ohmpi/ohmpi/doc/source/source_rst/applications/hedges.rst

    :width: 100%
    :align: center

-   Figure 6 : Les étapes de préparation de la cabine
+   Figure 6 : The preparation steps for the cabin.

 • Trench Removal